Trading Strategies With Springs

 2. When to Enter a Trade

 Springs can provide fantastic prospects for initiating long positions.
 However, as mentioned earlier, securing confirmation signals is crucial to avoid deceptive cues.
-On the flip side, excessively waiting for confirmation might lead to buying at a significantly higher level, impacting negatively our risk-to-reward ratio.
+On the flip side, excessively waiting for confirmation might lead to buying at a significantly higher level, negatively impacting our risk-to-reward ratio.

 In other words, we must find a middle ground between: